An3bi/musebook/GLOSSARY.md

 ## Y Combinator

 "Y Combinator provides seed funding for startups.
 Seed funding is the earliest stage of venture funding.
 It pays your expenses while you’re getting started." -- from Y Combinator.

-They're essentially one of the most prestigious startup incubator's around.
+They're essentially one of the most prestigious startup incubators around.
 Some successful graduates from the program include Dropbox, Airbnb, Reddit, and many others.